Psychotherapy and counselling can help you

-I have some understanding of the particular pressures that can be associated with living in Cambridge, and with academic life in general, often away from family support and important relationships, sometimes alongside issues around migration or with a sense of isolation.
-I offer what can be thought of as contemporary psychoanalytic psychotherapy, with curiosity about ideas around gender, sexuality, racialised identity, family origins, and diverse abilities.
+Some people come to therapy to talk about anxiety and depression having had experience of bereavement and other life-changing losses, abuse, addiction, chronic health problems, and loneliness.
+I am a psychoanalytic psychotherapist based in central Cambridge, so I have some understanding of the particular pressures that can be associated with living in Cambridge, and with academic life in general, often away from family support and important relationships, sometimes alongside issues around migration or with a sense of isolation.

 There is a view of King's College through the window of this room, with two armchairs, seen from the couch